scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Soylent for lunch, pizza for dinner and an adventure around town after that.

+### Day 214

+Didn't have any soylent today on account of eating left overs and grabbing dinner out and about with a friend.
+I've really gotta get back into the habit I think.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/